Let me keep it simple

 A Promise is a Debt

-Come to think of it, why are we always so much emotional when we are told or made aware that a certain expectation can't be fulfilled?
+Come to think of it, why do we get emotional when we are told or realize that a certain expectation won't be fulfilled?
 From the way that Ken was behaving, it was apparent that he could not be trusted.
 He was a very cagey man.
 He was the kind we term as a finicky character.
 The chap who will overpromise but when it comes to delivering, that is where the rubber meets the road.
 That's when the treads realize that the road is not often that smooth because the surface wears out depending on the way the road was built.

 The next day, post the party, Ken invited us to his pub where we indulged in fine whiskey.
 He wanted to redeem himself.
-Subsequently, I felt it was a way for atoning his sins of ommission and commision.
+It was a way for atoning his sins of ommission and commision.
 At least he bought a distinguished label.
-A brand that when you sip it leaves a smooth sensation with a rich oak wooden taste.
+A brand that when you sip, leaves a smooth sensation with a rich oak wooden taste.
+By now you know the liquor am talking about.
 And the drink glides down your throat leaving you pleasantly inebriated.
 But as always it was a trap.
 Once you have finished the first free drink, you are forced to buy another drink in his tavern.

 Hasta La Vista Baby.